irbekrm/csi-s3/README.md

 1. Ensure [Docker](https://docs.docker.com/get-docker/) is installed and running

-2. From the root of repository run `./hack/local_test.sh`
+2. From the root of repository run `make test`

 If you have made any code changes, you might also want to regenerate the [mocks](#mocks)